RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 This guide shows you how to configure write-behind target connections.

 ## Overview
-Write-behind target connections are the connections established between the RDI instance and the target database in a [write-behind scenario]({{</* relref  "/rdi/quickstart/write-behind-guide.md" */>}})`.
+Write-behind target connections are the connections established between the RDI instance and the target database in a [write-behind scenario]({{<relref "/rdi/quickstart/write-behind-guide">}}).
 They replicate the changes captured in an RDI-enabled Redis Enterprise database to the target database.
 The connections must be configured in the `config.yaml` before deploying any jobs and must follow one of the formats shown below.
 Multiple connections can be specified in the `connections` section at the same time.

 **For relational datastores:**